Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_8/dashboard/src/selectors/notificationSelector.js
+- File: `task_8/dashboard/src/selectors/notificationSelector.js`

-27. Memoized selectors: update the UI mandatory
+### 27. Memoized selectors: update the UI

 In the Notifications component:

-Update the component to use the new selector you just created Map the component to the Action setNotificationFilter Add two buttons under the text Here is the list of notifications.
-The first one contains ‼️.
-On click, it set the filters of notifications to URGENT.
-The second one contains 💠.
-On click, it sets the filter of notifications to DEFAULT
+Update the component to use the new selector you just created Map the component to the Action `setNotificationFilter` Add two buttons under the text `Here is the list of notifications`.
+The first one contains `‼️`.
+On click, it set the filters of notifications to `URGENT`.
+The second one contains `💠`.
+On click, it sets the filter of notifications to `DEFAULT`

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
 - File: `task_8/dashboard/src/Notifications/Notifications.js`